jonlpersson/ed-latimore/site/_posts/2020-03-02-how-to-get-better-at-math-in-7-simple-steps.md

 2. [Symbolab](http://www.symbolab.com/)
 3. [Chegg Study](https://www.chegg.com/)

-Regardless of which tool you select, remember what the purpose of using these types of problem solvers are:
+Regardless of which tool you select, remember what the purpose of using these types of problem solvers is:

-You want to push yourself as hard as you can to solve the problem.
-Only after you’ve given a decent effort should you check to see that your answer is correct.
-These tools are meant to assist your learning; not solve the problems for you.
+You want to push yourself as hard as possible to solve the problem.
+You should check to see that your answer is correct only after you've given a decent effort.
+These tools are meant to assist your learning, not solve your problems.
 [Unfortunately, many students learn lessons like this the hard way.](https://www.usatoday.com/story/news/politics/2020/12/21/west-point-catches-70-cadets-worst-cheating-scandal-50-years/5856130002/){: target="_blank" rel="noopener noreferrer"}

 ![my favorite to solve math problems](/assets/images/posts/symbolab-com.png "My favorite tool for solving problems was Symbolab, but for physics, I prefer using Wolfram Alpha.
 Here's a picture of the Symbolab interface.")